1. Home

 • Fire

-Theft if you’re the victim of a break-in.
+Theft, if you’re the victim of a break-in

 How much tenants insurance do I need?

-You should therefore estimate the value of all your belongings and add up the total, comparing this to the level of cover on offer.
+To do this, estimate the value of all your belongings and add up the total.
+Then compare the total to the level of cover on offer.
+If you're struggling to work out how much you need, our contents insurance calculator can do the hard work for you.

 Compare cheap contents insurance for renters